moorepants/dissertation/extensions.rst

    \hat{i}_2 \cdot \hat{b}_3 = 0

-This assumption is limited in validity around small pitch angles, as a large pitch angles would cause the riders arms to rotate in odd positions.
-A better constraint would be to dot with a vector in the :math:`C` frame which is aligned with the :math:`\hat{b}_3` when the bicycle is not pitched, but due to our choice of geometric parameters, a new parameter would have to be introduced, so I choose the former.
+This assumption is limited in validity to small pitch angles, as a large pitch angles would cause the riders arms to rotate in odd positions.
+A better constraint would be to dot with a vector in the :math:`C` frame which is aligned with :math:`\hat{b}_3` when the bicycle is not pitched, but this definition would require a new geometric parameter so I chose the former, i.e.
+Equation :eq:`eqArmsDown`.

 With these eight holonomic constraints, the model now has three degrees of freedom which are the same number as the Whipple model, but with the added